jbendtsen/tiny-android-template/readme.md

 As long as your JDK version can target Java 8, this should work.
 Tested with OpenJDK 13.0.2.

 You will need to make sure the "bin" directories for the JDK and for 7-Zip (and the Kotlin compiler if you're using Kotlin) are in the $PATH variable.

+You may need to change some configuration variables found at the top of each script. `kotlin-pre.sh` in particular relies on a hard-coded path which is system dependent.

 In order to build the APK, `apksigner` needs a KeyStore file.
 This can be generated with `keytool`, which comes with the JDK.